TIBCOSoftware/mashling/cli/docs/gateway.md

 	}
 }
 ```
-### Steps to create and run a mashling app using mashling.json: ###
+### Steps to create and run a Mashling app using mashling.json: ###

 The mashling.json can be modified accordingly and new app can be created using the below command.

-mashling create -f mashlingname.json gatewayname
+mashling create -f mashling.json gatewayname

 Using command : "mashling create -f mashling.json mygateway" , mygateway will be created.